HL-hanlin/HL-hanlin.github.io/_pages/about.md

 My recent research focus on multimodal learning and language-guided robotics.
 I'm also broadly interested in theory-grounded algorithms with applications in computer vision and robotics.

-If you are interested in my research and would like collaboration, please feel free to contact me via email! :)
+Feel free to contact me if you are interested in my research! :)

 <!--- **I'm applying for Fall 2023 CS Ph.D. programs and looking for Spring & Summer 2023 research assistant positions.
 Feel free to reach out!** -->